TheNamesArthur/soupsnake/README.md

 ## Planned Features.
 > [!IMPORTANT]
 Due to my fairly busy life, soupsnake doesn't have constant updates like other WebUI's.
 It's updated whenever I can do so, however, there are features I do plan to add such as.

-List is ordered by priority.
+- <b><i>List is ordered by priority.</b></i>

 - [ ] Rewriting some of the more rushed aspects so that features are easier to access right off the get go.
 - [ ] Support for pulling models for ollama via the UI